Chapters

 Adding a bonus for a gross amount for an individual employee

-The best way to enter a bonus for a gross amount for an individual employee is by entering a one-off payment into the employee's pay.
+The best way to enter a bonus for a gross amount for an individual employee is to add it as a one-off payment in the employee’s pay, either as a normal pay or a manual pay.

 2. Then select Add one off payment.